-- 27.1 a person who has been made bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 27.2 a person in relation to whom a moratorium period under a debt relief order applies (under Part7A of the Insolvency Act 1986); - 27.3 a person who has made a composition or arrangement with, or granted a trust deed for that person's creditors and has not been discharged in respect of it; - 27.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on that person. - 27.5 a person who falls within the further grounds for disqualification set out in Annex 7.
+- 24.127.1 a person who has been made bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - a person in relation to whom a moratorium period under a debt relief order applies (under Part7A of the Insolvency Act 1986);

+- 24.327.3 \\\\ a person who has made a composition or arrangement with, or granted a trust deed for that person's creditors and has not been discharged in respect of it; - 24.427.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on that person. - 24.5 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Board of Directors are a person who falls within the further grounds for disqualification-set out in Annex 7.

-28 Board of Directors - meetings
+2528 Board of Directors - meetings

-- 28.1 Meetings of the Board of Directors shall be open to members of the public.
-Members of the public may be excluded from a meeting for special reasons. - 28.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
-As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.
+- 25.128.1 Meetings of the Board of Directors shall be open to members of the public.
+Members of the public may be excluded from a meeting for special reasons - 25.228.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
+As soon as practicable after holding a meeting in public, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.

-29 Board of Directors - Standing Orders
+2629 Board of Directors - Standing Orders